-The best approach shoes 2024: whether you're scrambling, or tackling technical approaches and via ferrata
+The best approach shoes 2024: for alpine adventures, via ferrata, scrambling, and more

 (Image credit: Future)

-The best approach shoes are a hybrid most at home in the zone between climbing and hiking, where the former may be overkill but you'd find the the latter lacking in grip and precision.
+The best approach shoes have emerged from the desire adventurers have to cut down on baggage, but still benefit from technical kit.
+They are most at home in the often scrambly zone between climbing and hiking, where the former may be overkill but you'd find the latter lacking in grip and precision.

-Many generations since the species first evolved, the best approach shoes are today the natural selection for anyone who enjoys technical trails.
+The best approach shoes are today the natural selection for anyone who enjoys technical trails.
 There's great variation within them, with some approach shoes featuring the protective adaptations of the best hiking shoes, while other sub-species are more closely related to the climbing shoe.
-Just don't feed them after midnight.

 Meet the expert